CUNY-CL/yoyodyne/README.md

 The following are general-purpose models.

 - `yoyodyne.models.SoftAttentionGRUModel`: a GRU decoder with an attention mechanism; the initial hidden state is treated as a learned parameter.
 This is most commonly used with `yoyodyne.models.modules.GRUEncoder`s.
--   `yoyodyne.models.SoftAttentionLSTMModel`: an LSTM decoder with an attention mechanism; the initial hidden and cell state are treated as learned parameters.
+- `yoyodyne.models.SoftAttentionLSTMModel`: the same as
+  `yoyodyne.models.SoftAttentionGRUModel` but with an LSTM decoder instead.
 This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.
 - `yoyodyne.models.TransformerModel`: a transformer decoder; sinusodial
   positional encodings and layer normalization are used.
 This is most commonly used with `yoyodyne.models.modules.TransformerEncoder`s.
+- `yoyodyne.models.DecoderOnlyTransformerModel`: a transformer decoder without
+  separate encoder modules (a "prefix LM").

-The following models are appropriate for when source and target share symbols.
+The following models are particularly appropriate for when source and target share symbols.

 - `yoyodyne.models.PointerGeneratorGRUModel`: a GRU decoder with a pointer-generator mechanism; the initial hidden state is treated as a learned parameter.
 This is most commonly used with `yoyodyne.models.modules.GRUEncoder`s.
--   `yoyodyne.models.PointerGeneratorLSTMModel`: an LSTM decoder with a pointer-generator mechanism; the initial hidden and cell state are treated as learned parameters.
+- `yoyodyne.models.PointerGeneratorLSTMModel`: the same as
+  `yoyodyne.models.PointerGeneratorGRUModel` but with an LSTM decoder instead.
   This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.
--   `yoyodyne.models.PointerGeneratorTransformerModel`: a transformer decoder
+- `yoyodyne.models.PointerGeneratorTransformerModel`: a transformer decoder with
-    with a pointer-generator mechanism.
+  a pointer-generator mechanism.
 This is most commonly used with `yoyodyne.models.modules.TransformerEncoder`s.

-The following models are appropriate for transductions which are largely monotonic.
+The following models are particularly appropriate for transductions which are largely monotonic.

 - `yoyodyne.models.HardAttentionGRUModel`: an GRU decoder which models generation as a Markov process.
 By default it assumes a non-monotonic progression over the source, but with `model: enforce_monotonic: true` the model is made to progress over each source character in linear order.
 By specifying `model: attention_context: 1` (or larger values) one can widen the context window for state transitions.
 This is most commonly used with `yoyodyne.models.modules.GRUEncoder`s.
--   `yoyodyne.models.HardAttentionLSTMModel`: an LSTM decoder which models generation as a Markov process.
-By default it assumes a non-monotonic progression over the source, but with `model: enforce_monotonic: true` the model is made to progress over each source character in linear order.
-By specifying `model: attention_context: 1` (or larger values) one can widen the context window for state transitions.
+- `yoyodyne.models.HardAttentionLSTMModel`: the same as
+  `yoyodyne.models.HardAttentionGRUModel` but with an LSTM decoder instead.
 This is most commonly used with `yoyodyne.models.modules.LSTMEncoder`s.

 The following models are also appropriate for transductions which are largely monotonic, but require additional precomputation with the